zdravkov/kendo-docs/getting-started/web/splitter/overview.md

 ## Resizing a Splitter manually

 The Splitter `div` can be resized manually by applying new width or height style with Javascript.
-Afterwards, a resize event should be triggered, so that the widget readjust its layout and pane sizes.
+Afterwards, a resize event should be triggered, so that the widget readjusts its layout and pane sizes.

     var splitterElement = $("#SplitterID"),
 	    splitterObject = splitterElement.data("kendoSplitter");